 As part of a physical exam, your doctor will carefully feel your abdomen and also examine the rest of your body.
 You might also get certain blood tests to help determine if you might have colon cancer.

 Your doctor may also recommend more tests, such as colonoscopy or an x-ray or CT scan of your colon.
-If a suspected colon cancer is found by any of the tests, it is usually biopsied during a colonoscopy.
-In a biopsy, the doctor removes a small piece of tissue with a special instrument passed through the scope.
+If colon cancer is strongly suspected, it is typically biopsied during a colonoscopy.
+In a biopsy, the doctor removes small pieces of tissue with a special instrument passed through the scope.
 The biopsy samples are then looked at under a microscope for cancer cells.

 If you are diagnosed with colon cancer, treatment depends on how early it is found, but may include surgery, radiation, chemotherapy, and targeted therapies.
 It’s important for you to be able to talk frankly and openly with your doctor, and if you don’t understand something, to ask questions.
 Here is a list of questions to ask your doctor that you can take with you.

 Reviewed by: Members of the ACS Medical Content Staff